 Don’t get me wrong, breastfeeding has been amazing for my daughter and the bond she and I were able to create, but it is like a second full time job!
-Doctors might tell you breast feeding would help you lose the baby weight incredibly fast.
+Doctors might tell you breastfeeding will help you lose the baby weight incredibly fast.
 Of course that was a selfish reason to start, but the whole experience was amazing, and for 14 months I was dead set on providing nourishment for my child as best I could.
 I fed her as often as I could, and pumped when I was at work.
-When I felt a dip in my supply, I did everything in my power to make sure I was still able to maintain my supply.
+When I felt a dip in my supply, I did everything in my power to make sure I was still able to maintain.

 Maintaining that Liquid Gold